apache/spark/docs/sql-migration-guide.md

     - The decimal string representation can be different between Hive 1.2 and Hive 2.3 when using `TRANSFORM` operator in SQL for script transformation, which depends on hive's behavior.
 In Hive 1.2, the string representation omits trailing zeroes.
 But in Hive 2.3, it is always padded to 18 digits with trailing zeroes if necessary.

+  - Since Spark 3.0, grouping_id() returns long values.
+In Spark version 2.4 and earlier, this function returns int values.
+To restore the behavior before Spark 3.0, you can set `spark.sql.legacy.integerGroupingId` to `true`.

 ## Upgrading from Spark SQL 2.4.4 to 2.4.5

   - Since Spark 2.4.5, `TRUNCATE TABLE` command tries to set back original permission and ACLs during re-creating the table/partition paths.
 To restore the behaviour of earlier versions, set `spark.sql.truncateTable.ignorePermissionAcl.enabled` to `true`.